JimSmit/COVID-19_Prediction/README.md

 For every patient, daily feature vectors daily feature vectors starting from admission date until the date of discharge or death were build.
 For these feature vectors, the three most recent recorded assessments from time-series data that were available when each feature vector was created, were used.

-The authors write the following about their labeling srategy:

-"The interval between the time of discharge and the time of generating each feature vector was generated daily for each patient.
-If the discharge disposition was ‘Expired (ie, dead)’ and the interval was between 20 and 84 hours, we labelled the feature vectors as positive.
-If the discharge disposition was ‘Not Expired’ and the interval was between 20 and 84 hours, we labelled the feature vectors negative.
-We excluded the remaining feature vectors from our cohort."

 <img src="https://raw.githubusercontent.com/JimSmit/COVID-19_Prediction/main/images/pos_label.PNG" width="300">
 <img src="https://raw.githubusercontent.com/JimSmit/COVID-19_Prediction/main/images/neg_label.PNG" width="300">

-Thus, only feature vectors sampled between 20 and 84 hours before the moment of discharge were included.

 Feature vectors were only labeled positive if the 'event' (patient's death is this case) occured somewhere between 20 and 84 hours after the timestamp of the feature vector (the time of prediction).
 That means, this sampling strategy forces a model to predict a patient death in a prediction window of 64 hours, with a gap of 20 hours between the moment of prediction and the start of the prediction window.